 Imports to the United States increased by USD 4.8 billion or 1.5% to USD 331.3 billion in September 2022, amid solid domestic demand.
 Purchases of goods were up by USD 2.9 billion due to capital goods (up USD 3.3 billion), namely semiconductors, civilian aircraft and telecommunications equipment.
 Also, shipments of consumer goods increased (USD 1.1 billion), mainly driven by cell phones and other household goods, as well as pharmaceutical preparations.
 On the other hand, imports of industrial supplies and materials were down by USD 2.0 billion, due to lower purchases of fuel oil, crude oil, and other petroleum products.
 Imports of services increased by $1.9 billion, driven by travel and transport. source: U.S. Census Bureau

 Imports in the United States averaged 80675.96 USD Million from 1950 until 2022, reaching an all time high of 351148.00 USD Million in March of 2022 and a record low of 577.00 USD Million in March of 1950.
 This page provides the latest reported value for - United States Imports - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Imports - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Imports in the United States is expected to be 260000.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Imports in the United States to stand at 269283.60 in 12 months time.
-In the long-term, the United States Imports is projected to trend around 259000.00 USD Million in 2020, according to our econometric models.
+Imports in the United States is expected to be 325000.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Imports is projected to trend around 327000.00 USD Million in 2023 and 351000.00 USD Million in 2024, according to our econometric models.